idiro/emr-redsqirl/README.md

 * Linux (not tested on MAC)
 * `mail` command line executable
 * [aws](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
+* Permission to create alarms with cloud watch

 The configuration (the default is the conf folder):
 * `cluster.properties`: setup emails, default aws instances, default users and email address for every users